fizzo13/MafKO/README.md

 </p>
 iv) [[filename]] RNA velocity analysis for either WT and Maf knockout mice, for comparison of developmental trajectories of endothelial cells upon Maf knockout.

-## Available files
+## Available files upon request
-In addition, we provide the processed loom files and the Seurat object to facilitate downstream analysis without the need to re-process the raw data (raw data is available at GEO:[[add geo number]]):
+Raw data for this publication is available at GEO (GSE174209 and GSE174208).
+In addition, we can provide the processed loom files and the Seurat object to facilitate downstream analysis without the need to re-process the raw data.
+Due to file size we are not able to upload the files here, but the following are available upon request:
 </p>
 i) combined.loom - Loom hd5 file containing the combined data for all the developmental timepoints used in the publication.
 </p>